ggittasseruwagi/ggittasseruwagi/README.md

 - 👋 Hi, I’m @ggittasseruwagi
-- 👀 I’m interested in python
+- 👀 I’m interested in C++, Solidity, web3.
-- 🌱 I’m currently learning python and java
+- 🌱 I’m currently looking at business rules for projects.
-- 💞️ I’m looking to collaborate on ethical hacking
+- 💞️ I’m looking to collaborate on web3 development.

 <!---